Data-Epic/Weather-ETL-Peter/README.md

 1. DAG Definition:
 The DAG is defined with the following parameters:
 - Start date: September 19, 2024
-- Schedule: Runs every hour
-- Description: "Weather ETL DAG that fetches weather data from the OpenWeather API, transforms the data and loads it into a Postgres database, It runs every hour"
+- Description: "Weather ETL DAG that fetches weather data from the OpenWeather API, transforms the data and loads it into a Postgres database"
 - Tags: ['weather']
 - Max active runs: 1
 - Render template as native object: True